I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 I shrugged.
 “Just grab me a soda.
 I’ll get the Jump calculated then head back to see how the passengers are doing.”

-He clicked in acknowledgement and left the bridge.
+He clicked in acknowledgment and left the bridge.
 I bent over my console and started making the computations to take us to Fugitak.

 He was gone for a while, finally returning.
 He handed me a soda then started strapping himself back into his own seat.